Dark Web Marketplaces and COVID-19: before the vaccine: Results

 \subsection{Impact of COVID-19 on other listings}

-We considered the indirect impact of COVID-19 on all the 23 DWMs in our dataset by looking at listings mentioning lockdown, using keywords ``lockdown'' or ``quarantine,'' delay, using ``delay'' or ``shipping problem,'' and sales, using ``sale,'' ''discount,'' or ``special offer.''
+We considered the indirect impact of COVID-19 on all the 30 DWMs in our dataset.
+We analyzed all listings in these DWMs (COVID-19 related and beyond), and looked at listings mentioning: lockdown, using keywords ``lockdown'' or ``quarantine,'' delay, using ``delay'' or ``shipping problem,'' and sales, using ``sale,'' ''discount,'' or ``special offer.''
 Examples of listings reporting these keywords are available in Appendix~\ref{Examples_of_mentions}.